Glossary · Cyber

 Where this shows up on the GMA work.

-ISO 27001 sits on the SaaS, cloud, IT-services, and infrastructure trajectory work in the Operators entering the US book, on the Answers hub for cybersecurity-attestation questions, and alongside SOC 2, NIST 800-171, and ISO 9001.
-The presentation work covers how the firm names its ISO 27001 certification, its scope, its accreditation body, its surveillance-audit history, and its 2022-edition transition status on US-facing surfaces.
-The implementation, internal audit, and certification work belongs with the firm's information-security function and an IAF-accredited certification body.
+ISO 27001 sits on the SaaS, cloud, IT-services, and infrastructure trajectory work in the Operators entering the US book, on the Answers AEO hub for cybersecurity-attestation questions, and alongside SOC 2, NIST 800-171, and ISO 9001.
+The presentation work covers how GMA names its ISO 27001 certification, its scope, its accreditation body, its surveillance-audit history, and its 2022-edition transition status on US website, deck, and sales materials.
+The implementation, internal audit, and certification work belongs with GMA's information-security function and an IAF-accredited certification body.

 Scope note.

 Global Marketing Agency does not provide ISO 27001 implementation, internal audit, certification, or transition planning services.
-Those activities belong to the firm's information-security function and an IAF-accredited certification body.
-GMA works on how the firm's ISO 27001 posture is presented, sequenced, and read on US-facing surfaces.
+Those activities belong to GMA's information-security function and an IAF-accredited certification body.
+GMA works on how GMA's ISO 27001 posture is presented, sequenced, and evaluate on US website, deck, and sales materials.

-If a US enterprise buyer is asking for an ISO 27001 certificate the firm does not yet hold or scope-mismatches the procurement specification.
+If a US enterprise buyer is asking for an ISO 27001 certificate GMA does not yet hold or scope-mismatches the procurement specification.